ArtemisX64/pystat/README.md

 # PyStat
-A probability and statistics library for python made from Scratch targetting termux.
+A probability and statistics library using python made from Scratch targetting termux.
+Currently available features
+- Probability
+- Mean
+- Median
+- Mode